MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 A warehouse or lakehouse SQL endpoint is a first class citizen within Power BI, and there is no need to use the SQL Connection string.
 The Data Hub exposes all of the warehouses you have access to directly.
 This allows you to easily find your warehouses by workspace, and:

-•	Select the Warehouse
+- Select the Warehouse
-•	Choose entities
+- Choose entities
-•	Load Data
-   o	Choose connectivity mode – import or DQ.
+- Load Data - choose connectivity mode: import or DQ

 Learn more here: [Create reports in Microsoft Fabric](create-reports.md)